-Health, Science & Technology Division 870 Bergen Avenue • (201) 360-4265 www.hccc.edu/hst
+Science, Technology, Engineering and Mathematics (STEM) Division 870 Bergen Avenue • (201) 360-4265 www.hccc.edu/stem

 The Computer Technology Program is designed to train students in the theoretical and practical aspects of computer technology through a balanced hardware, software, and systems curriculum which includes the disciplines of electronics engineering technology and computer science.
 Graduates of the Computer Technology Program are prepared to participate directly in the design, analysis, development, and testing of computers and computer related equipment.
 The graduate may transfer, with full two-year credit, into existing baccalaureate degree programs in engineering technology.